ANOVA WITH REPEATED MEASURES FACTORS

 40 5.15 storeD aspirin

-NOW we have a proper data frame for this analysis.
-I belabor this point because
+NOW we have a proper long format data frame for this analysis.
+This is what

 At which store should we shop?